!— Google tag (gtag.js) —>

-In the '80s the UC Davis University Chorus sang a piece by Edwin Fissinger (Welcome Yule?).
-There was a passage where the women had 3 part harmony in triads moving against the men's part which had different triads.
-The effect was thrilling.
-It led me to investigate polychords further, and to adopt them as one of the typical traits of my musical idioms.
+In the '80s the UC Davis University Chorus sang "Welcome Yule" by Edwin Fissinger (see examples below).
+In a certain passage the treble voices had 3 part harmony in triads moving over the men's part holding different triads.
+The

 Thank you for your interest!